openhwgroup/programs/Project-Descriptions-and-Plans/CV32E4_TBD/Project_Concept_for_CV32E4_TBD_Nov-27_2023.md

 to make design work easier.
 We will try as much as possible to maintain a formal sequential equivalence for backward-compatible configurations.

-Due to the strict backward compatibility rules of CV32E40Pv2, this new core is not named CV32E40Pv3 and a new naming should be found.

 ## Summary of market or input requirements